Purveyors and Dealers of Americana / Patented & Mechanical Antiques

 Short answer, many past sale results / prices from 10 -

-some context and a knowledge base to help interpret those past sale
+some context and a knowledge base to help interpret those, or any past sale

-values many could be misinterpreted or would be misleading and give a reader a false sense
+values, many of those "old" values could be misinterpreted or would be misleading and give a reader a false sense

 6. I want to sell my antique now but have no idea what it is worth!
 Will you make me an offer?